The 100-agent problem

 Scoped context per agent

-Checkpointing and project-manager agents
+Checkpointing and a project-manager agent

-Council debate for hard decisions
+Council debate for the hard calls

-When specialists disagree on a judgment call — tone, claim strength, strategic direction — they don't argue in the main pipeline.
-The disagreement gets escalated to a "council": three to five agents explicitly convened to debate that specific question.
-The orchestrator reviews the council's verdict and applies it.
-Main pipeline keeps moving.
+When specialists disagree on a judgment (tone, the strength of a claim, strategic direction), they don't argue inside the main pipeline.
+The question gets escalated to a council: three to five agents convened specifically to settle it.
+The orchestrator takes their verdict, applies it, and the pipeline keeps moving.
+It's how real organizations resolve disagreements: escalate, decide, execute.
+We just made it explicit.

-Shared memory across the fleet (quantum cloning)
+Shared memory across the fleet

 Join the NEXUS PRIME waitlist